polianaraujo/polianaraujo/README.md

 #### How are you?

 - 📖 I am a Bachelor of Science and Technology from the Federal University of Rio Grande do Norte, and student of Computer Engineering at same.
+- 👩‍💻 Searcher of Cientific Iniciation in the project "Cognitive Assistant for Geophysical Data" at DCA of the same university.
-- 👩‍💻 Searcher and data science intern at Aiyra.
+- 📊 Data science intern at Aiyra.

 ---